sxjczzl/Homebrew-brew/docs/Manpage.md

   * `HOMEBREW_DISABLE_LOAD_FORMULA`:
     If set, refuse to load formulae.
 This is useful when formulae are not trusted (such as in pull requests).

+  * `HOMEBREW_DISABLE_LOAD_FORMULA_MESSAGE`:
+    If set, Homebrew won't display messages when loading formulae.
+This is useful when debugging issues not related to loading formulae.

   * `HOMEBREW_DISPLAY`:
     Use this X11 display when opening a page in a browser, for example with `brew home`.
 Primarily useful on Linux.